Weidmuller Terminal Blocks in Oklahoma

 Are Weidmuller terminal blocks used in crane modernization projects?

-• Part number matching: Using available markings, photos, panel layout, and terminal strip details to help identify the right Weidmuller block.
+• Terminal block identification: Using available markings, photos, panel layout, and terminal strip details to help identify the right Weidmuller block.

 ELS also helps customers with related industrial equipment, Weidmuller parts, and crane system services.

-If your facility needs Weidmuller terminal blocks, matching accessories, or replacement support for an existing control panel, call 866-756-1200 or contact our team.
-ELS can help match Oklahoma, Weidmuller Terminal Blocks and related parts to the panel, equipment, and application.
+For help sourcing Weidmuller terminal blocks, related accessories, or replacement components for a control panel, call 866-756-1200 or contact our team.
+ELS can help match Oklahoma, Weidmuller Terminal Blocks to the panel, equipment, and application.

 🏗️ Back to Top